-Two-bedroom apartments in Melrose are \$775 per month.
+Two-bedroom apartments in Melrose are \$810 per month.
 All basic utilities except telephone are included in rents.

-Dormitory rates range from \$400 to \$475 per month, depending on size, location, and bathroom facilities.
+Dormitory rates range from \$418 to \$497 per month, depending on size, location, and bathroom facilities.

 In housing where pets are permitted, there is a deposit and upcharge.
-For complete information, see the Pet Policy in the Policies and Procedures Booklet at www.upsem.edu/academics/myupsem.